North Carolina sports betting is expanding.

 North Carolina sports betting FAQ

-You must be at least 21 years old to gamble at tribal casinos in the state, currently the only places where you can legally wager on sports in North Carolina.
+You must be at least 21 years old to gamble in North Carolina.
+The three tribal casino sportsbooks are the only places you can legally wager on sports in North Carolina until online sports betting launches in 2024.

-Currently the only legal sports betting in North Carolina is at the two Cherokee casinos.
-The Tribal Gaming Commission for the Eastern Band of Cherokee Indians regulates gambling at those locations, including at their retail sportsbooks.
-Should the Twin Kings Casino open a retail sportsbook, the Tribal Gaming Commission for the Catawba Nation will do the same for sports betting there.
-The state of North Carolina also has some oversight in order to ensure both tribes comply with the respective tribal-state compacts.
-Should North Carolina expand sports betting, including legalizing statewide online sports betting, the North Carolina Education Lottery would likely provide oversight.
+The Tribal Gaming Commission for the Eastern Band of Cherokee Indians regulates gambling at the two Harrah’s locations, including at their retail sportsbooks.
+The Catawba Nation Gaming Commission regulates the Twin Kings Casino retail sportsbook.
+The state of North Carolina has some oversight to ensure tribes comply with the respective tribal-state compacts.
+North Carolina’s expanded sports betting, including statewide online sports betting and horse race betting, is regulated by the North Carolina Lottery Commission.

-In 2019, the North Carolina General Assembly passed SB 154, a bill that enabled wagering on sports and horse racing on tribal lands only in accordance with the Indian Gaming Regulatory Act.
-The bill had strong support, with the Senate voting 43-7 in favor and the House at 90-27 before Gov. Roy Cooper signed it in July.
-It then took the two Cherokee casinos until March 2021 to open their sportsbooks.
+In July 2019, the North Carolina General Assembly passed Senate Bill 154, which enabled wagering on sports and horse racing on tribal lands in accordance with the Indian Gaming Regulatory Act.
+The bill had strong support, with the Senate voting 43-7 in favor and the House at 90-27 before Gov. Cooper signed it.
+In June 2023, Cooper signed House Bill 347 to legalize online sports and horse race betting in the state.
+It also expanded retail sports betting options.